cmems-arcticbliss/lu-simulator/README.md

 On the other hand, `apply_perturbations.py` can also be parallelized (with the same optional parameter) by running different members on different processors.
-In this case, be sure that the number of procesors divide the number of members so that each processor computes the same number of members.
+In this case, be sure that the number of processors divide the number of members so that each processor computes the same number of members.